mrilikecoding/StreamPoseML/README.md

-StreamPoseML is an open-source, end-to-end toolkit for creating realtime, video-based classification experiments that rely on utilizing labeled data alongside captured body keypoint / pose data.
+StreamPoseML is an open-source, end-to-end toolkit for creating realtime, video-based classification experiments that rely on using labeled data alongside captured body keypoint / pose data.
 The process for building a real-time video classification application typically looks something like this:

 1. Collect video data
 2. Label video data
-3. Generate body keypoints from video
+3. Generate pose keypoints from video
 4. Compute features
 5. Merge annotations/labels with keypoints/features into a dataset
 6. Train a model